What? :

 Trail:

-paved trail loop that is relatively easy to ride (i.e. do not climb the hills).
+A 3.5 paved trail loop that is relatively easy to ride (i.e. do not climb the hills).

 Red

-Hill trail:
+Hill Trail:

-some climbing to the hills top, but the scenic vistas of San Francisco Bay and
+It involved with some short steep climbing to the hills top, but the scenic vistas of San Francisco Bay and surrounding areas of Alameda County is worth it.

 to the top of Red Hill to catch the breeze.